awassink/docker-training/README.md

 Step 1.
 Run MySQL

 The Java REST service expects a mysql database with the name cddb_quintor and a user with the same name and quintor_pw as password.

+MYSQL_DATABASE=cddb_quintor
+MYSQL_USER=cddb_quintor
+MYSQL_PASSWORD=quintor_pw

 Use the standard version 5.6 mysql image from Docker hub (https://hub.docker.com/_/mysql/) for this.
 There are environment variables available to let the mysql docker container create the database and an user.
 Give the mysql container the name cddb_mysql so it can be linked later on.
 Bind the mysql port (3306) to a local port and check that the database is available.

 Step 2.
 Create an docker image of the Java REST service